edgeworx/docs/README.md

 # Install the latest released version of edgectl
 $ brew install edgeworx/edgectl/edgectl

-# From the root of the docs repo, cd to the edgectl dir
+# From the root of the docs repo:
-$ cd ./content/en/docs/cloud/edgectl

-# Run the script to regenerate the docs
-$ ./generate-cmd-help.sh
+$ npm run gen:cmd-help
 ```

 ## Linting